Madhya Pradesh State Wide Area Network

-Madhya Pradesh is a state situated in the central India having an area of around 308000 km2.
-The state's administration operates through 50 districts, 282 tehsils / Blocks.
+Madhya Pradesh is a small state situated in the central India having an area of around 308000 km2.
+The state's administration operates through 48 districts, 272 tehsils, and 313 Blocks.
 In order to avail financial and social benefits of Information Technology, the establishment of State Wide Area Network (SWAN) has been envisaged.
 The SWAN will provide primary backbone for communication of voice, data and video throughout the state and will be an effective tool for implementation of e-Governance Projects.